Nationals 15, Diamondbacks 5 | Federal News Network

 a-struck out for Rainey in the 6th.

-Runners left in scoring position_Arizona 4 (Escobar, Locastro, Joseph, Godley); Washington 2 (Turner, Robles).
+Runners left in scoring position_Arizona 4 (Escobar, Joseph, Locastro, Godley); Washington 2 (Robles, Turner).
 RISP_Arizona 3 for 8; Washington 6 for 9.

 GIDP_Rendon.